deeporiginbio/deeporigin-client/docs/how-to/variables.md

   EnvironmentVariable: foo
 ```

-!!! warning "Only on Deep Origin workstations"
+!!! info "Only on Deep Origin Workstations"
-    This functionality is only meant for use in Deep Origin workstations.
+    This function of the CLI only works on Deep Origin Workstations.
+This will not work on your local computer.